SyafaHadyan/learn/src/Note/Arsitektur dan Organisasi Komputer/Bab 1.md

 - **Instruction buffer re   gister (IBR)**: employed to hold temporarily the right-hand instruction from a word in memory.
 - **Program counter (PC)**: Contains the address of the next instruction pair to be fetched from memory.
 - **Accumulator (AC) and multiplier quotient (MQ)**: Employed to hold temporarily operands and results of ALU operations.

+The IAS operates by repetitively performing an *instruction cycle*.
+Each instruction cycle consists of two subcycles.
+During the *fetch cycle*, the opcode of the next instruction is loaded into the IR and the address portion is loaded into the MAR.
+This instruction may be taken from the IBR, or it can be obtained from memory by loading a word into the MBR, and then down to the IBR, IR, and MAR.

+The IAS had a total of 21 instructions.

+- **Data transfer**: Move data between memory and ALU registers or between two ALU registers.